GTANAKA-LAB/Memristor-Network-Reservoir/README.md

   * Waveform: waveform classification
   * Word: spoken digit recognition

-  Please see the readme file in each directory for details.
+  The details can be found in the readme file in each directory.

   ## Developer
   Gouhei Tanaka, International Research Center for Neurointelligence (IRCN), The University of Tokyo